Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 CRM solutions serve several important goals:

-• Tracking of interactions – CRM is the central storage of all communications and activities taking place with the client.
+• Tracking of interactions — CRM is the central storage of all communications and activities taking place with the client;

 • Sales process automation — CRM is an efficient way to structure and automate your sales funnel by splitting it into phases that best match your business specifics.

-Travel CRM software
+Travel CRM Software

 GP Solutions travel back-office for tour operators

-• Set markups and commissions (universal or different for various groups or separate agencies, etc.)
+• Set markups and commissions (universal or different for various groups or separate agencies, etc.);

-Business rules engine can be compared to what is known as ‘grey cardinal’ or a ‘shadow director’ – an invisible driving force that defines the key logic behind the entire business model.
+GP Solutions travel back-office system calculation sectionA business rules engine can be compared to what is known as “gray eminence” — an invisible driving force that defines the key logic behind the entire business model.

 Finances